-The AU$257 million sale, with approximately nil profit on sale, includes AGL writing a long term offtake agreement with the Nyngan and Broken Hill solar plants.
+The AU$257 million sale, with approximately nil profit on sale, includes AGL writing a long term offtake agreement with the two solar plants.

-AGL were responsible for the development and management of the project.
-First Solar provided AGL with engineering, procurement and construction (EPC) services and will also maintain the plant for five years after commercial operation starts.
-The electricity produced by the project will be sold under a power purchase agreement to AGL Hydro Partnership, a wholly owned subsidiary of AGL.
+First Solar provided AGL with engineering, procurement and construction (EPC) services and is also maintaining the plant for its first five years of commercial operation.
+The electricity produced by the project will be sold under a power purchase agreement to AGL Hydro Partnership, a partnership between wholly owned subsidiaries of AGL.

-First Solar's advanced cadmium telluride (CdTe) thin film photovoltaic (PV) modules will be used to convert sunlight into electricity which will be fed into the electrical grid.
-This process generates electricity with no air emissions, no waste production and no water use, and has one of the smallest carbon footprints of any current PV technology.
-Over 7,000 MW of First Solar PV modules have been installed worldwide, including at many of the world’s largest solar PV plants.
+First Solar's advanced cadmium telluride (CdTe) thin film photovoltaic (PV) modules convert sunlight into electricity, which is then fed into the electrical grid.
+This process generates electricity with no air emissions, no waste production and no water use, and has one of the smallest carbon footprints of any PV technology.

-The Nyngan Solar Plant will consist of approximately 1,350,000 solar PV modules installed on frames which are supported by around 150,000 steel posts.
-The modules will be installed at a fixed (non-tracking) tilt, at a 25 degree angle, and will face north.
-The modules will be wired together in arrays which will be connected to inverters to transform the DC current produced by the modules into AC current that can be fed into the grid network.
+At Nyngan, about 1.35 million solar PV modules are installed on frames, supported by about 150,000 steel posts.
+These modules are at a fixed (non-tracking) tilt of 25 degrees, facing north.
+They are wired together in arrays, and connected to inverters which transform the DC current produced by the modules into AC current that feeds into the grid.

-Generation from the Nyngan Solar Plant commenced on 21 March 2015 and full generation (102 MW) was achieved in June 2015.
+Generation from the Nyngan Solar Plant commenced on 21 March 2015.
+Full generation (102 MW) was achieved in June 2015.

-actual regional reference price for each trading interval; and
+- actual regional reference price for each trading interval

 The Nyngan Solar Plant is connected to the National Electricity Market (NEM) which is managed by the Australian Energy Market Operator (AEMO).
 For a glossary of terms associated with the NEM and mentioned in our report please refer to the AEMO website.
 The solar plant revenue is also subject to the Marginal Loss Factors (MLF) which are published each financial year by AEMO.

-During the construction period, AGL estimates that up to 300 direct, local construction jobs were generated in Nyngan.
-First Solar were focused on sourcing as many of these jobs from Nyngan and the surrounding region as possible.
-In addition, during construction First Solar were able to maximise local and regional content in plant procurement and construction through local sourcing of materials.
+During the construction period, up to 250 local construction jobs were generated.
+First Solar sourced as many of these jobs from Nyngan and the surrounding region as possible.
+They also maximised local and regional content in plant procurement and construction by sourcing local materials.